robtucker/pyspark-tooling/README.md

 The `InfrastructureConfig` class will choose which type of instance you require and how many you will need, according to a few simple criteria.

-Firstly the `minimum_spark_memory_in_gb` paramter refers to the total memory (across all machines) that is required by your spark jobs, both for execution/storage, as well as for sparks internal processes and reserved memory.
+Firstly the `minimum_spark_memory_in_gb` paramter refers to the total memory (across all machines) that is required by your spark jobs, both for execution/storage, as well as for spark's internal processes and reserved memory.

 Normally you should know in advance roughly how much memory you will need, but this can also be a question of trial and error.
 Note that every row in your RDD is saved in more than one partition for the sake of redundancy, which means the size of your RDD might be much bigger as the size of your original data.
 If you are doing wide transformations such as joins you will need even more memory to shuffle the data around.
 As the (official documentation)[https://spark.apache.org/docs/latest/hardware-provisioning.html] points out, the only way to know for sure how big your RDD is is to examine the Storage tab in the Spark UI.